Onboard the front-end developers into Cloud Manager so they have access to your AEM site git repository and pipeline.

-To assign the front-end developer to the correct profiles, tap or click on the Users tab and then the Add User button.
+To assign the front-end developer to the correct profiles, select the Users tab and then the Add User button.

 In the Add users to your team dialog box, type the email ID of the user you want to add.
 For the ID Type, select Adobe ID, if the Federated ID for your team members has not yet been set up.

-In the Product selection, tap or click the plus sign and then select Adobe Experience Manager as a Cloud Service and assign the Deployment Manager and Developer product profiles to the user.
+In the Product selection, select the plus sign and then select Adobe Experience Manager as a Cloud Service and assign the Deployment Manager and Developer product profiles to the user.